kotarot/tera-share/README.md

 * sitename (optional): Sitename of the page.
 * description (optional): Description or summary of the page.
 * url (mandatory): URL of the page.
 * imgurl (optional): Thumbnail image of the page.
-If this is omitted, the capture of the page will be shown.
+If this is omitted, a dummy image by [Lorem Picsum](https://picsum.photos/) will be shown.

 Future work